 18. Therapy Expenses.
-Costs attributable to the administering of therapy services should be reported on Form 6, Line 2.
-Therapy expenses will be included in the per diem rate for NFSD, PRTF and ICF/IID providers.
-Therapy expenses for Small Nursing Facilities and Large Nursing Facilities will be reimbursed on a fee for service basis.
+Costs attributable to the administering of therapy services are allowable.
+Physical, Occupational and Speech Language Pathology therapy expenses will be included in the per diem rate for NFSD, PRTF and ICF/IID providers.
+Physical, Occupational and Speech Language Pathology therapy expenses for Small Nursing Facilities and Large Nursing Facilities will be reimbursed on a fee for service basis.
+Respiratory therapy expenses will be included in the per diem rate for all long-term care facilities.

 - 19. Travel.
 Travel expenses incurred for facility business that is related to patient care are allowable costs.
 Travel must be documented as to the person traveling, dates of the trip, destination, purpose of the trip, expense description, and the cost.
 Travel incurred by employees not related to the owner for "in-town travel" (travel within the town of the facility) does not need to be itemized if the expenditure is less than \$50.00. - 20.
 Utilities.
 This includes electricity, natural gas, fuel oil, water, waste water, garbage collection, hazardous waste collection, telephone and communications and cable television charges. - 21.
 Medicaid Assessment.
-The nursing facility, ICF/IID and PRTF assessments referred to in Section 43-13-145, (1), (2), and (3), Mississippi Code of 1972, as amended, will be considered allowable costs on the cost report filed by each long-term care facility, in accordance with the CMS Provider Reimbursement Manual, Part 1, Section 2122.1.
+The monthly nursing facility, ICF/IID and PRTF bed assessments based on bed occupancy, will be considered allowable costs on the cost report filed by each long-term care facility, in accordance with the CMS Provider Reimbursement Manual, Part 1, Section 2122.1. - 22.
+Training Costs.
+Training costs, other than nurse aide training, are an allowable cost where the fees paid are (a) to maintain current license/certifications, (b) or directly applicable to your current position, and therefore related to patient care, or (c) for training on software updates.
+The costs are allowable in the cost report period incurred. - 23.
+Educational costs to attain a college or technical degree resulting in the attainment of an increase in license level (e.g. CNA receiving an LPN, or RN degree or certification) Costs of education of employees at accredited and technical institutions to acquire an undergraduate or graduate degree are allowable in accordance with the Provider Reimbursement Manual (PRM) 15-1 section 416.3 as modified by the following;